The Science of Soil: Understanding the Three Parts

 Mist & Grow: Set your hose to Mist and water until the peat changes from light brown to dark brown.
 Avoid dragging the hose through the peat!
 In three weeks, you’ll have a lush new lawn.

 One of the most common questions we get is: "What does the temperature need to be to start growing grass or starting my vegetable garden?"
-Whether you’re working on cutting beds, planters, or a brand-new lawn, timing is everything.

-For projects involving grass seed, the "magic number" is 51°F.
+The Magic Number: 51° For projects involving grass seed, the "magic number" is 51°F.

 -